 The ransomware as a service (RaaS) model, which allows cybercriminals to buy or rent ransomware tools and infrastructures, has consolidated attack methods and turned it into a turnkey enterprise.
 Over the first six months of 2022, based on data gathered by Trend Micro Research, there were 67 active RaaS and extortion groups and over 1,200 victim organisations.

 Although newer threats like RaaS and cryptocurrency mining (which has witnessed a decrease due to the amount of compute power needed) remain top of mind, cybersecurity teams shouldn’t take their focus away from traditional attack methods.
 Misconfigurations are still a major concern, which is unsurprising given that in 2021, Trend Micro found that 60-70% of all security challenges in the cloud arise from misconfigurations.

 The proliferation of “big game hunting” is one of the most telling signs of what’s to come.
 While multiple extortion will continue to be a popular ransomware method, threat actors have been executing a more targeted approach.
 Malware may live inside your environment for months before ransomware is dropped in, as cybercriminals for key victims inside your environment most likely to pay.

-While service brokers will continue selling access to “big game” accounts, the likelihood that your organization could have multiple groups inside your network is increasing.
-This makes cyber defense and risk mitigation more difficult, as threat actors are accustomed to using multiple TTPs (tactics, techniques, and procedures) in the different areas or different components of the attack.
+While service brokers will continue selling access to “big game” accounts, the likelihood that your organisation could have multiple groups inside your network is increasing.
+This makes cyber defence and risk mitigation more difficult, as threat actors are accustomed to using multiple TTPs (tactics, techniques, and procedures) in the different areas or different components of the attack.